 Don't let its spiny skin or sweet flesh fool you.
 Pineapple is a versatile tropical fruit packed with vitamins and minerals that can offer you a variety of health benefits and be a delicious part of many dishes, from savory to sweet.

 Pineapple is rich in vitamin C, manganese, copper and folate.
 The other nutrition stats on pineapple are impressive too.

 One cup contains:

 Pineapple can boost bone health, help you shed belly fat, and offer immune support when you're trying to fend off bad bacteria.
-Here, more about the many healthy benefits of eating pineapple, plus yummy ways to incorporate it into your diet.
+Here, more about the many health benefits of eating pineapple, plus yummy ways to incorporate it into your diet.

 Related: Healthy Pineapple Recipes

 While vitamin C can't necessarily prevent you from getting sick altogether, it can help reduce the severity of numerous conditions, especially those that occur due to chronic inflammation, including arthritis, atherosclerosis and asthma.
-Vitamin C also helps your immune system stay running like a well-oiled machine, helping potentially reduce the duration of common illnesses, including a cold, the flu or an ear infection.
+Vitamin C also helps your immune system stay running like a well-oiled machine, potentially helping reduce the duration of common illnesses, including a cold, the flu or an ear infection.

 When the next flu season comes around or you're worried about catching a cold, try this refreshing Pineapple Smoothie.
-Made with three simple ingredients—pineapple, juice and vanilla yogurt (plus water and ice)—this seriously good sipper provides a boost to the immune system with the vitamin C and can help keep your body happy and healthy.
+Made with three simple ingredients-pineapple, juice and vanilla yogurt (plus water and ice)-this seriously good sipper provides a boost to the immune system with vitamin C and can help keep your body happy and healthy.